Lecture 9: The Death of Giants — High-Mass Evolution and Supernovae

 The Iron Core Grows

-• Grows in mass as silicon burns in a shell around it
+- grows in mass as silicon burning continues in shells around it,

 What it predicts